lore/lore/packages/lore-generate-generator/README.md

 # lore-generate-generator

-A generator for Lore.js generators.
+A generator for creating Lore generators.